Beginners' Portfolio: Watchlist Update

 The free report "10 Steps to Making a Million in the Market" is also one I'd urge beginners to have a read of, because it's inspirational and it really does make a convincing case for the great potential of long-term investing in quality companies.

-The article Beginners' Portfolio: Watchlist Update originally appeared on Fool.com.Alan Oscroft has no position in any stocks mentioned.
-The Motley Fool recommends Unilever.
+The article Beginners' Portfolio: Watchlist Update originally appeared on Fool.com.Alan Oscroft and The Motley Fool have no positions in the stocks mentioned above.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.